Showing 2 of 10 years of data. Sign up free for 5 years of history.

 2-year trend comparing profitability with cash generation

-Mahindra & Mahindra Ltd.'s FCF/NI ratio of -0.51x in FY2025 indicates weak cash generation raising concerns about earnings quality.
+Mahindra & Mahindra Ltd.'s FCF/NI ratio of 0.11x in FY2026 indicates weak cash generation raising concerns about earnings quality.

 2-year trend comparing profitability with cash from operations

-Mahindra & Mahindra Ltd.'s OCF/NI ratio of 0.23x in FY2025 indicates weak cash conversion raising concerns about earnings quality.
+Mahindra & Mahindra Ltd.'s OCF/NI ratio of 0.63x in FY2026 indicates cash conversion lagging profits — possible working capital challenges.

 Measure a company's financial leverage, liquidity, and ability to meet financial obligations.